lpotthast/assertr/README.md

 Many assertions require std::fmt::Debug, limiting usability to types implementing Debug.
 Can we implement fallback rendering?
 Will probably require the currently unstable specialization feature.

+## Decisions

+- Derived assertions are not allowed to control whether or not the location is printed.
+- Detail messages are collected from the current assertion upwards, taking the messages of all parents into account.
+- Failures are stored at the root assertion.
+- Failures can only be extracted from the root assertion.

 ## Examples

     use assertr::prelude::*;